 Following on from this and having made great efforts to maximise income, the cancellation of the 2007 Show - probably the first ever cancellation in peace time - was not lightly undertaken.
 The marquees had already been erected and up until the Friday there was still hope of holding the Show, but the torrential rain, which had caused floods throughout the Country continued unabated.
 The field was so wet that even light cars were unable to drive any distance before becoming bogged down.
-The consequent loss of income suffered by the cancellation placed the future of the Show in some jeopardy.
+The consequent loss of income suffered by the cancellation placed the future of the Show in jeopardy.

 Representations for assistance were made to the Local Authority, Macclesfield Borough Council and with the enthusiastic support of all the local Councillors the Authority made available a grant.
-This grant and subsequent help from the new Cheshire East Council has helped to make the future of the Show secure and we are now hard at work planning the $101^{st}$ Show for 2012.
+This grant and help from the new Cheshire East Council helped to make the future of the Show secure.
+Wilmslow now has the benefit of its own Town Council, which provides generous assistance both financially and practically to ensure the future of the town's longest running event, run for the community, by the community.